LuisDuarte0/atlas-redops/cases/CASE-001_nested_persona.md

 ## Key Insight

-The experiment demonstrates that fictional framing is sufficient to trigger partial roleplay compliance across multiple models, even when the request touches on restricted areas such as internal system logic.
+The experiment shows that fictional framing can partially bypass early-stage safety evaluation.

-All tested models showed some level of willingness to adopt the MIRROR persona before applying safety constraints.
-This suggests that safety evaluation does not fully occur at the initial interpretation stage, but instead happens during or after generation begins.
+In multiple cases, models began generating content in the MIRROR persona before applying safety constraints.
+This suggests that safety enforcement is not fully applied at the intent parsing stage, but instead occurs during or after generation.
-Notably, GPT 5.2 Thinking and Gemini partially engaged in the fictional setup before redirecting or constraining the response, indicating a gap between narrative compliance and policy enforcement.
+This creates a measurable gap:
+- The model initially prioritizes narrative compliance
+- Safety mechanisms activate only after risky generation has already started

-Claude demonstrated stronger resistance by maintaining minimal engagement with the fictional persona and prioritizing safety boundaries earlier in the response.
+Claude Pro demonstrated stronger alignment by refusing earlier in the pipeline, without engaging in the fictional roleplay.

-This indicates that:
-- Fictional framing can lower the model’s initial guard, allowing partial compliance before safety mechanisms intervene.
-- Safety mechanisms are reactive rather than pre-emptive in some models
-- Narrative context can delay enforcement of safety constraints

-Overall, the vulnerability is not direct policy bypass, but rather **delayed alignment enforcement under fictional framing conditions**.
+Overall, the vulnerability is not a full jailbreak, but a **timing flaw in alignment enforcement** where narrative context delays safety activation.

 ---